urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 'baz'
 ```

 We'll now try scrying for a ship that doesn't exist in the map.
-Note that the
+Note that due to
-resulting crash will wipe the dojo's subject, so don't try this if you've got
+a bug at the time of writing, the resulting crash will wipe the dojo's subject,
-anything pinned there that you want to keep.
+so don't try this if you've got anything pinned there that you want to keep.

 ```
 ~zod:dojo> .^(@t %gx /=peeker=/get/~nes/noun)